zammad/zammad-admin-documentation/integrations/exchange.rst

 After the sync has finished, you can find the new Exchange-Contacts under "Users".
 Zammad integrates them just normal users.

-.. note:: In some cases you might see unique IDs as "Login" instead of the E-Mail-Address.
-This is normal and doesn't affect the login or E-Mail mapping for that entry.
+.. note:: In some cases you might see unique IDs as "Login" instead of the email address.
+This is normal and doesn't affect the login or email mapping for that entry.

 .. image:: /images/system/exchange-2.jpg